mymjack/AzureOpenAI/README.md

 This solution is composed of the following services:

-1. Azure Cosmos DB - Stores the operational retail data, chat prompts and completions.
-1. Azure Cosmos DB for MongoDB vCore - stores the vectorized retail data for search.
+1. Azure Cosmos DB for PostgreSQL - Stores the operational retail data, chat prompts, completions and the vectorized retail data for search
-1. Azure Functions - Hosts a Cosmos DB trigger to generate embeddings and Azure Cosmos DB for MongoDB vCore to save the vectors.
 1. Azure OpenAI - Generates embeddings using the Embeddings API and chat completions using the Completion API.
 1. Azure App Service - Hosts Intelligent Agent UX.
+1. Azure App Service - Hosts Data Access Layer and integration with Azure Open AI generate embeddings and completions using the relevant API

 ## Overall solution workflow